MUzzell/ptpchat/PROTOCOL.md

 ###Message Format

+Messages are an Integer prefixed strings, A 4-byte integer and a string, where the integer defines the length of the string, and the string is an encoded JSON object that represents the message.

-Messages will be transferred in JSON.
-At the head, a message will contain four keys, All other elements in the head should be ignored.
-These keys are:
+This JSON object will contain five or six attributes, All other attributes in the head should be ignored.
+These attributes are:

-1. `msg_type`, containing the verb.
+1. `msg_type`, containing this message verb.
 2. `msg_data`, containing a JSON object holding the data relevant to the message being sent.
 3. `ttl`, containing the current time to live value as an integer for this message.
-4. `flood`, describing if this message should be flooded to the whole network (i.e. all other connected nodes)
+4. `flood`, describing if this message should be flooded to the whole network (I.e. all other connected nodes)
+5. `sender_id`, containing the node_id of the sender of this message.
+6. `target_id`, containing the node_id of the intended recipient.
+This can be omitted if the `flood` value is set to true.

 All keys, and all verb-specific keys inside `msg_data`, must be in lower-case.